This article is Part 1 of an ongoing series titled, 'Zakat Made Easy'

 The recipe for success is to look forward to paying our zakat and to be in the first rows of the Masjid just like we look forward to breaking our fasts on a hot day.

-As the third of the five pillars of Islam, zakat is an obligatory form of tax or charity for Muslims.
-Derived from the meaning purify and increase, Muslims believe that zakat purifies, cleanses, increases and blesses their wealth.
+As the third of the five pillars of Islam, zakat is an obligatory form of charity for Muslims.
+Derived from the meaning purify and increase, zakat purifies, cleanses, increases and blesses their wealth.

 “And establish prayer and give Zakat, and whatever good you put forward for yourselves – you will find it with Allah.”
 [Surah al-Baqarah, 110]